Proper welding procedure and good preparation will prevent cracking problems.

 - Make sure bars and pads are clean before welding.
-Give extra attention to ensure all moisture is removed.
+Giving extra attention to ensure all moisture is removed.

-- If bars and pads are cold, preheat with torch to 100 – 200 degrees F. However, if bars and pads are 60 degrees F or over, preheating is not necessary
+- If bars and pads are cold, preheat lightly with torch to 100 – 200 degrees F. However, if bars and pads are 60 degrees F or over, preheating is not required.

-- We recommend dressing the old grouser back to approximately 1”; this procedure is normally preformed using and oxy-acetylene torch.
+- We recommend dressing the old grouser back to approximately 1”; this procedure is normally performed using an oxy-acetylene method.
 The best results are achieved when there is a clean, smooth edge to accept the new grouser.

-- Cut bars shorter than full width of the tractor pad – 1/4” – 1/2” short at each end
+- Cut bars shorter than full width of the tractor pad – 1/4” to 1/2” short on each end of pad.

-- Tack weld grouser bars on pad at each end and center leaving approximately 1/16” gap so the grouser bar can move in slightly as the weld shrinks.
-This gap can be obtained but striking the shoe with a heavy center punch.
-Tack Welds Must Be Minimum Of 2” In Length
+- Tack weld grouser bars on pad at each end and center leaving approximately 1/16” gap, so the grouser bar can move in slightly as the weld shrinks.
+This gap can be obtained by striking the shoe with a heavy center punch.
+Tack welds must be a minimum of 2” in length.

-- Control bead shape or size of the deposited weld As the hot weld cools, it tends to shrink.
-When a concave bead cools and shrinks, its outer face is stressed in intension.
+- Control bead shape or size of the deposited weld.
+As the hot weld cools, it tends to shrink.
+When a concave bead cools and shrinks, its outer face is stressed in tension.
 By using a convex bead, shrinkage cracks can be avoided because the weld can shrink while cooling without stressing the outer face in tension and reduce cracking tendencies.

 - In all cases, a good quality of low hydrogen welding rod or wire should be used.
-Use proper storage for low hydrogen electrodes and flux to avoid moisture pick up.
-Any hydrogen present tends to separate out and build up pressure.
+Use proper storage for low hydrogen electrodes and flux to avoid moisture pickup.
+Any hydrogen present tends to separate out and builds up pressure.
 This pressure, when combined with shrinkage stresses and any hardening effect of the steel’s chemistry, may cause tiny cracks.
-We recommend using LINCOLN wire as follows
+We recommend using Lincoln Welding Wire as follows:

-- An internal crack can be prevented by limiting the penetration, increasing speed and limiting the volume of weld metal deposited per pass.
+- An internal crack can be prevented by limiting the penetration and the volume of weld metal deposited per pass through speed.

 - It is recommended that amperes and wire feed be set as high as the operator can easily handle.
-The purpose of this is to achieve a fast low penetration weld pass helping to prevent heat build up and carbon from the grouser bar building up in the weld puddle and making it crack sensitive.
-A second pass my be necessary.
+The purpose of this is to achieve a fast low penetration weld procedure helping to prevent Carbon from the grouser bar building up in the weld puddle and make it crack sensitive.